How to Lead in Uncertain Times and the Future.

 Why is it that history fails to remember these facts?
 Because Winston Churchill was a damned good leader in one of history’s most turbulent recent events.
 And that’s what we remember him for.

 Part of why Churchill was so well respected was because of his visibility and communication during WWII.
 Often seen visiting bombed-out houses and speaking with victims, he was there for the people of the UK when they most needed him.
+Churchill is a great example of how to be a leader in times of uncertainty.

 Applying this to the modern workplace, being visible can show your team that you care.
 You aren’t just there to do your job, you’re there for them as well.
 In whatever capacity they need.
 This can help with workplace motivation, ease insecurities, and ensure productivity even in times of crisis.